Bernadette Jordan

 Bernadette Jordan PC (born April 7, 1963) is a Canadian politician who served as Minister of Fisheries, Oceans, and the Canadian Coast Guard from 2019 to 2021.
-A member of the Liberal Party of Canada, she was elected to represent the riding of South Shore—St. Margarets in the House of Commons in the 2015 election and was defeated by Rick Perkins in 2021.
+A member of the Liberal Party of Canada, she was elected to represent the riding of South Shore—St. Margarets in the House of Commons in the 2015 and 2019 elections, before being defeated by Rick Perkins in 2021.

 Early life and education

 Born in Montreal to Scottish immigrants, her family moved to Middle LaHave, Nova Scotia in 1975.
 She participated in Girl Guides of Canada programs as a Brownie, a Guide, and as an adult volunteer member.
 Jordan graduated from St. Francis Xavier University in 1984 with a Bachelor of Arts in Political Science.

 Before politics

 From 2006 to 2014, Jordan worked as a development officer for the Health Services Foundation of the South Shore, where she was in charge of organizing fund raising events for health services foundation.